 Contextualisation does not mean adapting to the dominant norms; it is about understanding the perspective of the client/audience and their environment.
-There is also a limit to contextualisation; it should never
+There is also a limit to contextualisation; it should never violate human rights, respect and dignity.

-You can start a conversation with questions such as 'What makes a sexual experience pleasurable?
-Why is it that something that feels sexually pleasurable for one person or in one situation might not feel exciting or may even be unpleasant for another person or in another situation.'

-• To make educational materials and international guidelines culturally

-What if a male client tells you that when a woman kisses him and agrees to come back to his place, he can have sex with her/What do you think when your female client tells you she wants to have sex with a different man at the same time?
-Get a present or some money

-You can ask what you feel when you hear this, what you think, and easure project

-• You can discuss how to address these kinds of stereotypes with individuals.
-And also how to challenge them on a societal level in education or
+- You can start a conversation with questions such as 'What makes a sexual experience pleasurable?
+Why is it that something that feels sexually pleasurable for one person or in one situation might not feel exciting or may even be unpleasant for another person or in another situation.' - You can explore different motivators for people to have sex. - To make educational materials and international guidelines culturally sensitive and relevant, agree on what is acceptable or not. - You can also discuss stereotypes and how to address them.
+For example: - What if a male client tells you that when a woman kisses him and agrees to come back to his place, he can have sex with her/What do you think when your female client tells you she wants to have sex with a different man at the same time?
+Get a present or some money for having sex? - You can ask what you feel when you hear this, what you think, and what you do/say? - You can discuss how to address these kinds of stereotypes with individuals.
+And also how to challenge them on a societal level in education or advocacy.

-40 the

-I M A S URB ATE
+Image by Womanizer Toys on Unsplash

+easure project